Choose data preservation archive

 There are two things you need to do first:

-- Check your funder's Terms and Conditions if you are required to deposit your data in a specific data archive.
-For a quick overview of the main funding bodies consult the DCC's table.
+Check your funder's Terms and Conditions if you are required to deposit your data in a specific data archive.
+For a quick overview of the main funding bodies, consult the DCC's table.
 If you have a Data Management Plan for your research project you should have stated where you intend to deposit your data.
-Deposit in the required data repository

-See below a decision tree about where to deposit your data
+See below for a decision tree about where to deposit your data:

 How long do I need to preserve my data?

-Lancaster University's Research Data Management Policy (Word) states "that all research data will be stored in either electronic or paper form for a minimum of 10 years after the end of a project, unless ethical considerations, participant confidentiality, FOI requirements or external agencies eg NHS, specifically require otherwise."
+Lancaster University's Research Data Management Policy (Word doc) states "that all research data will be stored in either electronic or paper form for a minimum of 10 years after the end of a project, unless ethical considerations, participant confidentiality, FOI requirements or external agencies eg NHS, specifically require otherwise."

 However, your funding body might have issued certain requirements as part of the grant conditions.
-Generally, if your funder's data policy covers long-term curation, the expected periods for preservation range from 3 years to 10+ years.
+Generally, if your funder's data policy covers long-term curation, the expected periods for preservation range from 3 years to 10 or more years.